Turning Order Management into a Strategic Business Tool

 8. Work with an experienced customer service-centric provider.
 This might seem like a no-brainer, but the success of your order management integration depends on your provider’s expertise, professionalism, support, and accessibility.
 Do your homework before making your choice to ensure you find the perfect fit.

-Three-way integration of inventory management, EDI, and back-office: a key tool for successful strategizing in the fast-paced omnichannel environment
+A Key tool for successful strategizing in the fast-paced omnichannel environment.

 Taking the steps outlined above will convert your order management process into a source for comprehensive, real time, strategic business intelligence—invaluable for agile decision making.